PatelFarhaan/spot-platform-v1/README.md

 - [ ] Dynamically change the gunicorn processes and threads as per instance cores in each deployment
 - [ ] Build an end user dashboard where they can import their keys and check their instance utilization
 - [ ] Able to spin a new environment based on any existing one along with db and everything for testing
-- [ ] If the env is not active for x mins, disable the env to save cost -> Non prod env/ option from UI
+- [ ] If the env is not active for x min's, disable the env to save cost -> Non prod env/ option from UI
-- [ ] Support EFS attachment for data persistance and ingest code to attach the EFS to instance at launch time
+- [ ] Support EFS attachment for data persistence and ingest code to attach the EFS to instance at launch time
 - [ ] Dashboard where it displays all ASG and all instances in each, buttons on instances to connect to it + health in green or red